-My son, Jacob, who is in his junior year at Oak Mountain High School, plays football and wrestles for the Eagles.
-Unfortunately, at the beginning of the 2018 football season he experienced a severe contact injury.
+My son, Jacob, who is in now in his senior year at Oak Mountain High School, plays football and wrestles for the Eagles.
+Unfortunately, at the beginning of the 2018 football season Jacob experienced a severe contact injury.
 During practice while his leg was planted, a teammate rolled into the side of his leg, resulting in a severe, left knee injury.

-Prior to visiting Andrews Sports Medicine & Orthopaedic Center, Jacob had 60CC of blood taken off his knee and was found to have a foot drop.
+Prior to visiting Andrews Sports Medicine, Jacob had 60CC of blood taken off his knee and was found to have a foot drop.
 He had an MRI completed and it showed an ACL tear along with a posterolateral corner disruption.
 In addition, his PCL had some signals of slight tearing as well.

-On August 28, 2018, we made the decision to reach out to Andrews Sports Medicine & Orthopedic Center and scheduled an appointment with Dr. Benton Emblom.
+On August 28, 2018, we made the decision to reach out to Andrews Sports Medicine and scheduled an appointment with Dr. Benton Emblom.

 At the time of the visit, Jacob was immobilized with crutches to help elevate his left knee.
 Dr. Emblom evaluated Jacob and looked over his MRI.
 Dr. Emblom listened to Jacob's needs and concerns.
 He let Jacob know that playing his senior year was an achievable goal.
 Dr. Emblom recommended immediately starting physical therapy to emphasize modalities to control swelling.
 During the surgical consult, Dr. Emblom thoroughly explained at length the risks and benefits of surgery.
 We agreed to move forward with surgery.
 There was a lot to be repaired.